mjg123/mjg123.github.io/_posts/2018-05-25-Multi-Stage-Docker-Build-with-jlink.md

 FROM oraclelinux:7-slim
 ```

 It looks like we're starting again!
-It's a new stage.
-There's no need to use the same base image for each stage, but it's convenient for me here.
+It's a _new stage_.
+There's no need to use the same base image for each stage, but it's convenient for me to do so here.

 ```
 COPY --from=build /linked /opt/jdk/